FAQ - Frequently Asked Questions

 2. Questions regarding the type of study

 The majority of the study courses at TU Chemnitz are full-time studies with a work load of 900 hours per semester.
 That corresponds to a week of 40 hours.
 Some courses at TU Chemnitz can also be studied part time.
 In that case, the standard period of study is twice the normal amount and the average work load per semester is 50 % of full-time studies.
 Part-time study is an opportunity for working people or people with family commitments.
 However, working people have to prove a working load of at least 18 work hours a week.
 Please have a look at our homepage to see if a course is offered part time.
 Further, the respective study regulations of the courses provide information on the type of study.
-If you wish to continue your full time studies in the following semester as a part time study course (or vice versa), please inform the student office in writing before the reregistration deadline.
+If you wish to continue your full time studies in the following semester as a part time study course (or vice versa), please inform the student service in writing before the reregistration deadline.
 Please do not forget to hand in the respective proofs.

 If you have already completed a different course of study at a university and want to start another one, it is considered a second course of study.
 A Master course on the basis of an undergraduate degree is exempted from this.
 Further information on the application process for a second course of study can be found under “general questions regarding the application”.
 Questions about possible fees under “questions regarding fees and finances”.